 7 tips for getting clinical notes done on time

-1. Leverage the skills of your team members
+1. Leverage the skills of your team members.

 You don’t have to document everything yourself, and strategically involving your team can save hours.
 For example, a nurse or medical assistant can document patient outcomes, review medications, and verify or document allergies.
 You can quickly review this information for accuracy and sign off on the note.

-2. Complete most documentation in the room
+2. Complete most documentation in the room.

 When talking with a patient about their health history or treatment plan, summarize aloud as you take or dictate notes.
-Summarizing aloud is not only efficient, but it can also engage the patient, improve understanding, and ensure accuracy.
+Summarizing aloud is not only efficient, it can engage the patient, improve understanding, and ensure accuracy.

-3. Know the E/M documentation guidelines
+3. Know the E/M documentation guidelines.

-4. Use basic EHR functions
+4. Use basic EHR functions.

 Templates, for example, are helpful for routine visits where clinical queries are standard.
 In complex or changing situations, manual typing – or mobile dictation – may be fastest.
 But if it’s flu season save yourself time by creating a basic influenza vaccine template.
-See more tips on how to optimize your EHR workflow.
+See more tips for how to optimize your EHR workflow.

-5. Let go of perfection
+5. Let go of perfection.

 The EHR can be a black hole for perfectionists and compulsive “box-checkers.”
 Remember the documentation guidelines and keep it simple.
 Not all boxes need checking and not all categories need filling on every visit.
 Know what matters and leave the rest alone.

-6. Forget the “opus”
+6. Forget the “opus.”

 Be brief and focused, remembering that the clinical note is not a biography.
 In the plan section of the note, be clear and concise so that the next person who sees your note will be able to understand your clinical reasoning and follow the plan.

-7. Time yourself
+7. Time yourself.